opensocdebug/osd-doc/overview/overview.md

 it.
 It may also be part of the actual system, like a core that can be dynamically dedicated to be a DPM.

+##<a name="device-emulation-module-dem"/>Device Emulation Module (DEM)

+It may be desired to deploy I/O modules that do not map to I/O pins, but instead exchange transactions with the host.
+This may for example be a serial terminal that send output characters to the host.
+Another important usecase for such modules is the emulation of devices on the host or the simulation of a module during development of it.

 #<a name="host-software"/>Host Software